-Accordingly, the final rule contains two types of specific guidance on satisfying the requirement to provide a clear and conspicuous opt-out notice.
-First, as in the proposal, the supplementary information to the final rule describes certain techniques that may be used to make notices clear and conspicuous.
+Accordingly, the final rules contain two types of specific guidance on satisfying the requirement to provide a clear and conspicuous opt-out notice.
+First, as in the proposal, the supplementary information to the final rules describes certain techniques that may be used to make notices clear and conspicuous.
 These techniques are described below.
-Second, the Commission has adopted model forms that may, but are not required to, be used to facilitate compliance with the affiliate marketing notice requirements.
+Second, the Agencies have adopted model forms that may, but are not required to, be used to facilitate compliance with the affiliate marketing notice requirements.
 The requirement for clear and conspicuous notices would be satisfied by the appropriate use of one of the model forms.